jcharbneau/capstone-project-rosy_economix/README.md

     - **Apache Kafka:** Integrate Kafka for reliable and scalable data streaming, ensuring seamless data flow between various components of the system.

 ## Implementation Plan / Current Status
+***Legend:***
+- 🚧 - under development
+- ✅ - completed
+- 🚫 - canceled
+- ⬜ - planned

 1. **Phase 1: Initial Setup and Data Retrieval**
     - ✅ Download Fred and Yahoo Finance datasets for Aleem and Anjana to begin review
     - ✅ Set up Apache Airflow, Postgres and Jupyter Docker containers (including compose)
       - Used docker-compose.overrides.yml in conjunction with Astro
-    - 🚧 Begin developing DAGs for data retrieval from FRED and Yahoo Finance
+    - ✅ Begin developing DAGs for data retrieval from FRED and Yahoo Finance
       - Yahoo Datasets
         - Daily for the last 35 years to use as a back-fill dataset
         - Hourly: Note Yahoo Finance allows only the last 7 days for hour by hour data